-You are required to attend all classes in person.
-If you have a situation that might cause you to miss an entire week of class, discuss it with me as soon as possible.
+Be sure that you are logging in to the course on Carmen to learn the course material each week.
+(Durinug most weeks you will probably log in many times).
+If you have a situation that might cause you to miss an entire week of class, please discuss it with me AS SOON AS POSSIBLE.